taysta/TaystJK/README.md

-# Tayst's EternalJK Fork
+# EternalJK Experimental Fork
-### To see a list of tayst's new features, check the [Wiki](https://github.com/taysta/EternalJK/wiki/tayst's-changes-to-EternalJK)
+### To see a list of new features, check the [Wiki](https://github.com/taysta/EternalJK/wiki/tayst's-changes-to-EternalJK)

 ## License